1. Set Aside (Expungement) Clears Criminal Records

-A process separate from expungement and reduction is firearm rights restoration.
-It is a legal process that requires an applicant to prove his case to a judge by clear and convincing evidence.
-Firearm rights restoration is an option for people who cannot expunge or reduce a felony record, and who can show an established track record of stability and responsibility.
+The procedure to restore firearm rights is completely separate from expungement.
+Rights restoration is a legal process wherein an applicant must prove their rehabilitation to a judge using clear and convincing evidence.
+Firearm rights restoration may be a viable option for people who are unable to expunge or reduce their felony record, but are still capable of conclusively demonstrating an established track record of compliance and legal responsibility.

 Whether a person is eligible for expungement depends on the crime and the time since the conviction.
 Driving crimes cannot be expunged.
 Sex crimes can sometimes be expunged but have a separate and complicated analysis that won’t be discussed here.
 Other class C felonies, misdemeanors, and violations are generally eligible for expungement.
 If there is a single conviction, expungement can be applied for after three years.
 If there are two or more convictions, a person is generally eligible after ten years.
 Marijuana crimes can generally be expunged, no matter what the level of felony, so long as the requisite time has passed.
 Class A felonies that are not marijuana or racketeering related can never be set aside.
 Class B felonies that are related to drug possession are generally eligible for expungement.
 Other Class B felonies generally require a twenty-year waiting period with a perfect record during the wait.
 Only Oregon crimes qualify under Oregon’s expungement laws.

 Oregon Revised Statute (ORS 137.225) is the relevant law to review for expungement.